blockpy-edu/blockpy/HACKING.md

 Now as far as the module itself goes, the easiest thing to do is to start your module in the src/lib directory.
 This way it will automatically get built and included in skulpt-stdlib.js.
-If you don't put it there then you are going to have to modify the m script, specifically the docbi function in the m script to include your module.
+If you don't put it there then you are going to have to modify the skulpt.py script, specifically the docbi function in the skulpt.py script to include your module.
 Suppose that you want to have a module called bnm.test Here's what you have to do.
 First, you need to make a bnm directory under lib.
 In this directory you will need to have either \_\_init\_\_.py or